Database Schemas

 The valid types are: array, binary, boolean, date, number, object, and string.

-The database will automatically add a model type via the _type attribute to each model.
-This is set to the name of the model.
+The database will automatically add an item type via the _type attribute to each model.
+This is set to the name of the type.
 You can modify this via the params.typeField setting.

 Value Templates